Integrations

 [integrations.email]

-API tokens can be set as environment variables (auto-discovered) or stored in the credentials file:
+API tokens can be set as environment variables (auto-discovered on startup) or stored in the credentials file.
+Environment variables take precedence over stored credentials.

 SLACK_BOT_TOKEN=xoxb-...